Zaunzi/aavegotchi-auto-petter/README.md

 ## License

 This project is for educational purposes.
-Use at your own risk and ensure compliance with relevant terms of service.
+Use at your own risk

 ---

-**Happy Petting! 🐾**
+**Happy Petting! 👻**